Martial law in the United States: Colorado Coalfield War (1914 and 1917)

-West Virginia Coal Wars (1920-1921)
+West Virginia Coal Wars (1920–1921)

 During the events of the West Virginia Coal Wars (1920–1921), martial law was declared in the state of West Virginia.
 At the behest of Governor Cornwell, federal troops had been dispatched to Mingo County to deal with the striking miners.
 The army officer in charge acted, ostensibly, under the Suspension Clause of Article I of the United States Constitution (selectively; accounts show that he jailed only union miners), and did not allow assembly of any kind.
 If his soldiers found any union miners, they immediately took them and imprisoned them.
 The jails filled up so quickly that he had to release miners.
 As it went, miners were arrested, jailed, and released without any sort of trial.
 After a time, when the trial of Sid Hatfield began, the military occupation and "veritable military dictatorship" (Governor Cornwell) of the army officer ended.
 Many of the miners were not released from jail.
 It was only the first of three times that federal troops would be called to quiet the miners in the West Virginia Mine War.

+Texas and Oklahoma Oil Fields (1931–1933)

+The discovery of the East Texas Oilfield caused a surge in production which caused a collapse in petroleum prices.
+The ongoing Great Depression multiplied economic concerns and many individuals began drilling for oil in violation of state and federal limits.
+In August 1931, in response to the crisis Texas Governor Ross Sterling ordered that wells be shut down using military force to limit "wasteful production".
+The order was in place for several months, but the United States Supreme Court intervened in the case Sterling v.
+Constantin, 287 U.S. 378 (1932).
+The unanimous decision ruled that the use of martial law in this case was not proper.

+On multiple occasions in 1932 and 1933, Oklahoma Governor William H. Murray also placed several counties under martial law in order to enforce regulations in their own oil fields.